-Interesting how one uses the term "settlers".
+It is interesting how one uses the term "settlers" and/or settlements.
 Seems that at one time or another every part of this world was "settled" by humans.
 In what is now the USA our first "settlers" arrived from Asia-so say the scientists.
 Moving along in history we realize that our country was also comprised of Native American peoples-they settled everywhere in North America.

 There were hundreds of different American Indian tribes.
-Each tribe had its own territory.
+Each tribe had its own Territory.
 Tribes had different languages and customs, too.
 They also had land and territory battles, not much different than today's human beings.
 If we examine the history of the USA settlers you discover:

-- In 1492, Genoese explorer Christopher Columbus, under contract to the Spanish crown, reached several Caribbean islands, making first contact with the indigenous population.
-1 - In the early 1500's French fur traders established outposts of New France around the Great Lakes; France eventually claimed much of the North American interior as far south as the Gulf of Mexico. - The first successful English settlements were the Virginia Colony in Jamestown in 1607 and the Pilgrims' Plymouth Colony in 1620.
-The 1628 chartering of the Massachusetts Bay Colony resulted in a wave of migration; by 1634, New England had been settled by some 10,000 Puritans.
-Between the late 1610s and the American Revolution, an estimated 50,000 convicts were shipped to England's, and later Great Britain's, American colonies.2 - Americans went West and "settled" what is now known as the land west of the Mississippi.
-This was at the expense of our North American Americans. - This was followed by: The Louisiana Purchase; a series of U.S. military incursions into Florida led Spain to cede it and other Gulf Coast territory in 1819; The country annexed the Republic of Texas in 1845. - The concept of Manifest Destiny was popularized during this time.3 The 1846 Oregon Treaty with Britain led to U.S. control of the present-day American Northwest; followed by the U.S. victory in the Mexican-American War resulted in the 1848 cession of California and much of the present-day American Southwest.
+In 1492, Genoese explorer Christopher Columbus, under contract to the Spanish crown, reached several Caribbean islands, making first contact with the indigenous population.
+1

+In the early 1500's French fur traders established outposts of New France around the Great Lakes; France eventually claimed much of the North American interior as far south as the Gulf of Mexico.

+The first successful English settlements were the Virginia Colony in Jamestown in 1607 and the Pilgrims' Plymouth Colony in 1620.
+The 1628 chartering of the

+Massachusetts Bay Colony resulted in a wave of migration; by 1634, New England had been settled by some 10,000 Puritans.
+Between the late 1610s and the American Revolution, an estimated 50,000 convicts were shipped to England's, and later Great Britain's, American colonies.2

+Americans went West and "settled" what is now known as the land west of the Mississippi.
+This was at the expense of our North American Americans.

+This was followed by: The Louisiana Purchase; a series of U.S. military incursions into Florida led Spain to cede it and other Gulf Coast territory in 1819; The country annexed the Republic of Texas in 1845.

+The concept of Manifest Destiny was popularized during this time.3

+The 1846 Oregon Treaty with Britain led to U.S. control of the present-day American Northwest; followed by the U.S. victory in the Mexican-American War resulted in the 1848 cession of California and much of the present-day American Southwest.
 Yes, peoples arrived, fought, worked together, settled if you will over a long period.
-Much of the Western development was sponsored by the new USA government who encouraged their citizens to "Go West young man, go West."
+The new USA government who encouraged their citizens to "Go West young man, go west" sponsored much of the Western development.
 We are not alone in this kind of history.
 As you study history and examine the modern world you find there has been and is currently a shifting of populations (in the millions) around our planet.
 It almost seems that it is man's nature to do so.